From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Results and discussion

 For the \mono{} defects, two distinct configurations were identified: $\langle 001\rangle$-oriented split-interstitial ($I_1^{\langle001\rangle}$) and bond-centered defect (cf. Fig.\ref{fig:geo_inter} \mono{a} and \mono{b}, respectively).

-Our HSE06 calculations indicate that the neutral \(I_1^{\langle001\rangle}\) in diamond has a singlet (\(S=0\)) ground state, with a triplet (\(S=1\)) state lying approximately $40$ meV higher in energy.
-These findings agree with the previous theoretical studies~\cite{Goss2001PRB,Goss2001DRM,Goss2000JPCM}.
+Our HSE06 calculations indicate that the neutral \(I_1^{\langle001\rangle}\) in diamond has a singlet (\(S=0\)) ground state, with a triplet (\(S=1\)) state lying approximately $20$ meV higher in energy. \chg{In fact, this energy difference equals 40 meV when the von Barth procedure is employed~\cite{VonBarth1972}, which avoids spin-state mixing.} These findings agree with the previous theoretical studies~\cite{Goss2001PRB,Goss2001DRM,Goss2000JPCM}.
 In addition, experimental measurements have identified a defect, known as the R2 center, exhibiting EPR activity, which has recently been shown through ZFS calculations to correspond to the $I_1^{\langle001\rangle}$ configuration~\cite{Komarovskikh2024}.
 Its temperature-dependent EPR intensities place the triplet roughly $50$ meV above the singlet ground state, in close agreement with our result~\cite{Hunt2000PRB}.

 We find that the structural symmetry of $I_1^{\langle 001 \rangle}$ exhibits a pronounced dependence on both the xc-functional and the spin multiplicity, as summarized in Table~\ref{tab:split-JT}.
-Using semilocal functionals, namely the local-density approximation (LDA)~\cite{Perdew1981LDA} and PBE, we obtain the triplet $D_{2d}$ configuration as the ground state, with the corresponding triplet in $D_{2}$ symmetry lying approximately 0.5~eV higher in energy, in contrast to previous results~\cite{Goss2001PRB, Goss2001DRM}.
-Conversely, when the metastable singlet is taken as the reference ground state, a Jahn–Teller distortion is recovered: the singlet in $D_{2}$ symmetry is 0.47~eV lower in energy than its $D_{2d}$ counterpart, in good agreement with the value reported by Goss \textit{et al.}~\cite{Goss2001PRB}.
+Using semilocal functionals, namely the local-density approximation (LDA)~\cite{Perdew1981LDA} and PBE, we obtain the triplet $D_{2d}$ configuration as the ground state. \chg{In contrast, HSE06 stabilizes a singlet state and consequently predicts the triplet configuration to be metastable.
+When switching from the stable to the metastable configuration, the symmetry changes to $D_{2}$ in PBE and LDA calculations, whereas in HSE06 the structure remains in the $D_{2d}$ symmetry.
+In the former cases, this behavior can be interpreted as a Jahn--Teller distortion: the singlet state with $D_{2}$ symmetry is about 0.45~eV lower in energy than its $D_{2d}$ counterpart, in good agreement with the value reported by Goss \textit{et al.}~\cite{Goss2001PRB}.} It is noteworthy that in HSE06 calculations the $D_{2d}$ geometry is 0.27~eV lower in energy than the $D_{2}$ configuration.

-Within the HSE06 functional, the $D_{2}$ geometry is not even metastable in the triplet state; upon relaxation, it spontaneously transforms to the higher-symmetry $D_{2d}$ configuration, indicating that $D_{2d}$ is the only stable minimum at this spin multiplicity.
-By contrast, the singlet state is stable in both symmetries, but lies 0.27 eV lower in energy in the $D_{2d}$ geometry than in $D_{2}$.